jahenderson777/cv/index.md

 Key player in cutting edge engineering teams, developing mobile apps, web apps, services & software used by tens of thousands in critical environments.

-Developer of numerous solo R & D projects that have shaped business direction, increased business agility and basically shown business leaders what can be done with modern tools.
+Developer of numerous solo R & D projects that have shaped business direction, increased business agility and shown business leaders what can be done with modern tools.

 ## Programming journey